wp-plugins/heritageaction-score-card-member-scores/readme.txt

 == Frequently Asked Questions ==

+= How can I correct CSS issues? =

+Using the custom CSS field in the settings you can override the default CSS.

 = How can I get support? =

 We are not able to provide anything other than community based support for HeritageAction Scorecard Member Score.